Chen-Isaac/vTestStudioCfgEditor/helper/testStepCfgEditorHelper.md

         - -1002： Call function:vtsSetStimulationMode or vtsSetCurveType or vtsSetPWMVoltageHigh or vtsSetStimulationMode error；
         - -1003： The namespace on which the command was called does not exist or is not a valid VT System namespace；
         - -1004： The specified mode is not valid；
         - -1005： The function vtsSetStimulationMode or vtsSetCurveType or vtsSetPWMVoltageHigh or vtsSetStimulationMode wasn't called in the context of the main method of a test module.
 So it is not possible to wait until the setting will be taken over from the VT System.
-Otherwise the call was successful but it is not sure if the settings have been taken over already when the call returns.；
+Otherwise the call was successful but it is not sure if the settings have been taken over already when the call returns；
         - -1006： name space was not found or second try to define the same name space；
         - -1007： variable was not found or second try to define the same variable；
         - -1008： no writing right for the name space available；